-You are able to alter the Time Zone setting for your Drupal 8 site within the Admin area.
+You are able to alter the Time Zone setting for your Drupal site within the Admin area.
 In fact, users are also able to alter the Time Zone for their specific accounts as well.
-This is helpful because the dates that are displayed across the site on articles, log posts, comments, etc will be relevant to the visitor’s local time.
-Check out the quick guide below as we show you how to change the Time Zones in Drupal 8.
+This is helpful because the dates that are displayed across the site on articles, log posts, comments, etc. will be relevant to the visitor’s local time.
+Check out the quick guide below as we show you how to change the Time Zones in Drupal.

-Transfer your website for better performance now with our Drupal VPS Hosting.
+Transfer your website for better performance now with our Drupal Hosting platform.

 - Log into the Drupal 8 admin interface.